Skip to content

 In the second for loop, we iterate over the same list, but when we reach the element 3, we trigger the break statement.
 This exits the loop early, and the else: block is skipped, so "Loop completed without break!" is not printed.

-break in nested loops
+break nested loops

 You may wonder, what would the break keyword behave if we have nested loops?
 In Mojo, the break statement will only exit the innermost loop (current loop) that contains the break statement.
 This is similar to Python's behavior.
 Let's see an example: